kodadot/developers/docs/how_to_top_up_wallet.md

     - Through centralized exchange like [Bybit](https://www.bybit.com/en-US/) or [Binance](https://www.binance.com/en)

 ::: tip
 The process on most of the exchanges is very similliar.
-The most important thing is changing the network to KUSAMA relay chain in the polkadot.js wallet and copying the address.
+The most important thing is changing the network to KUSAMA Relay chain in the polkadot.js wallet and copying the address.
 [Learn](how_to_create_wallet.md) how to do it.
 :::

 ### Top-up through [Ramp](https://ramp.network) network